haricalzi/Docklz/README.md

-# Analisi statica di immagini e container Docker
+# Static analysis of Docker images and containers
-Docklz è uno strumento che effettua analisi di sicurezza relative a immagini e container Docker in modo automatizzato.
+Docklz is a tool that performs automated security analysis of Docker images and containers.

-Si basa su alcuni tool già esistenti, come [Docker Bench for Security](https://github.com/docker/docker-bench-security), [Trivy](https://github.com/aquasecurity/trivy), [Semgrep](https://github.com/semgrep/semgrep).
+It's based on some existing tools, such as [Docker Bench for Security](https://github.com/docker/docker-bench-security), [Trivy](https://github.com/aquasecurity/trivy), [Semgrep](https://github.com/semgrep/semgrep).

-### Note importanti
+### Relevant notes
-- prerequisito: sul sistema devono essere installati e configurati correttamente **Docker** e **Python (>=3.11)**
+- Prerequisite: the system must have the following tools installed and properly configured: **Docker** and **Python (>=3.11)**
-- potrebbe essere richiesta la password di root in alcuni passaggi, in quanto alcuni comandi necessitano di **sudo** per essere eseguiti
+- The root password may be required at certain steps, as some commands need **sudo** privileges to be executed.
-- a seconda della tipologia di analisi scelta possono essere necessari alcuni comandi (*wget*, *curl*, *pip*, *trivy*, *semgrep*), i quali possono essere installati automaticamente tramite un'opzione, vedi sezione *Opzioni di Docklz*:
+- Depending on the type of analysis selected, some commands (*wget*, *curl*, *pip*, *trivy*, *semgrep*) may be required.
+These can be automatically installed through an option, refer to the *Docklz Options* section for more details.

-### Setup ed utilizzo
+### Setup and Usage
-1. clonare la repository `git clone https://github.com/haricalzi/Docklz.git`
+1. Clone the repository: `git clone https://github.com/haricalzi/Docklz.git`
-2. utilizzare il comando `pip install Docklz` per installare `docklz` all'interno del sistema
+2. Use the command `pip install Docklz` to install `docklz` on your system
-3. spostarsi nella directory da analizzare (in cui è presente il source code)
+3. Navigate to the directory to be analyzed (where the source code is located)
-4. utilizzare il comando `docklz` per eseguire la scansione
+4. Run the command `docklz` to execute the scan
-5. nella cartella *results* è presente il **report** della scansione, oltre ai risultati grezzi di ogni tool
+5. The **report** of the scan, along with raw results from each tool, can be found in the *results* folder

 ### Opzioni di `Docklz`:
 |Opzione|Descrizione|